SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 \subsubsection{Phantom generation}

 Yeast phantoms are simulated using ellipsoids with radii sampled from Gaussian distributions, subject to constraints that prevent organelle overlap and ensure enclosure within the cell membrane.
 Each phantom includes a membrane, a variable number of vacuoles, and lipid droplets.
-To reflect vacuole fragmentation observed in real S. cerevisiae samples \cite{egebjerg2024automated}, some vacuoles are replaced by clusters of smaller ones generated via an Apollonian packing algorithm \cite{kasner1943apollonian}.
+To reflect vacuole fragmentation observed in real \textit{S. cerevisiae} samples \cite{egebjerg2024automated}, some vacuoles are replaced by clusters of smaller ones generated using an Apollonian packing algorithm \cite{kasner1943apollonian}, which recursively fills gaps between mutually tangent spheres.
+This approach efficiently produces non-overlapping vacuole clusters with a range of sizes, without the need for explicit collision checking or costly sphere-packing simulations.

 For multi-cell volumes, initial cell positions are sampled from a standard normal distribution and adjusted by minimizing a loss function that reduces overlap and promotes spatial dispersion:

 with